Infineon/micropython/docs/psoc6/quickref.rst

    The SD Card slot to pin mapping can be found in respective :ref:`Supported boards <psoc6_general>` section.

+   Note that SD Cards upto speed class c10 is tested.

 ::

     from machine import SDCard